 The weather forecast was abysmal: rain all three days that we’d have available to hike.
 We resigned ourselves to a first day of catching up on work, reminding ourselves that we did both have full-time jobs.
 But we managed a quick look-see to the village center some 30 minutes by foot from the apartment.

 The second day promised a few hours of clear weather in the morning, which we grabbed.
 When Julie asked if I wanted the moderate or strenuous hike, I wimped out in favor of moderate.
-She then guided us to the ___(“threading the needle”) on a ridge overlooking Tignes.
-This unusual structure consists of a ring of solid rock sitting on the ridge, with a sharp drop-off on both sides.
-Julie could remember the days when this spot was a favorite for advertisers: skiers could be seen sailing through the circle onto the slope of powdered snow below, touting the benefits of cigarettes, ____, or ____.
-She remembered the family photo where she and her two brothersdangled atop this iconic structure.
+She then guided us to the Aiguille Percée (threading the needle) on a ridge overlooking Tignes.
+This unusual structure consists of a ring of solid rock perched on the ridge, with a sharp drop-off on both sides.
+Julie could remember the days when this spot was a favorite for advertisers: skiers could be seen sailing through the circle onto the slope of powdered snow below, touting the benefits of local ski shops and regional liquors.
+She remembered the family photo where she and her two brothers dangled atop this iconic structure.
 With time, the rock has eroded, and it is now illegal to climb to the top.

-I learned on this trip that this range of mountains allows the hiker to choose between ____ (cow pastures) or haut montagne (rugged hiking).
+I learned on this trip that this range of mountains allows the hiker to choose between la montagne à vaches (meandering through cow pastures) or la haute montagne (scrambling up rugged terrain, often at higher altitude).
 I happily opted for the less demanding, which nonetheless offered hour after hour of stunningly beautiful panoramas.
-In the distance were patches of the glacier that had covered the mountainside (name it?) during Julie’s childhood.
+In the distance were patches of the glacier that had covered the mountainside of the Grande Motte during Julie’s childhood.
 Global warming was taking its toll.

 The meteorologists had been wrong, and Day 3 proved to be picture perfect: clear skies, warm weather.
 We headed up the opposite mountainside as the previous day.
 We soon discovered that a local mountain bike competition was underway, and that we risked being on the path as they cruised over ridges at dizzying speeds.
 Perhaps because it was the final weekend of the season in Tignes, the crowds were sparse.
 The only mountain bikers we encountered were at a safe distance.